peterchijioke/lendsqr-fp-news/README.md

 # lendsqr-fp-news
- FP News is a simple new application
+ FP News is a simple news application

 ## Table of Contents